The pandemic really has made your memory worse

 You have lots of short-term encounters

 The pandemic has also created a lot of short-term engagements.
-Binge-watching a television series may be enjoyable in the moment, but when you engage with something for only a brief period of time, your brain ultimately decides that you probably don’t need to have access to that information later.
+Binge watching a television series may be enjoyable in the moment, but when you engage with something for only a brief period of time, your brain ultimately decides that you probably don’t need to have access to that information later.
 As a result, you may have trouble describing the plot of something you binge-watched even a few weeks later.
 You might also find that when a new season drops from a show you binged, you may not have clear memories of what happened on the seasons you watched.

 If you want to remember some of the things you’re doing a more clearly, spread out the time that you engage with them.
 If you watch one episode of a show per week rather than the entire series at once, you’ll actually remember the details better later.